 All applications are reviewed by members of the DNP Program Committee.

 Acceptance letters with enrollment forms are issued by the Elms College School of Nursing DNP Program.
-Early acceptance letters will be mailed by January 30, 2017.

 Records and Confidentiality

 Any and all information submitted with this Application for Admission becomes the property of Elms College.
 In accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974,your application materials will be kept confidential within the confines of Elms College.
 For further information regarding FERPA, please see the graduate student catalog.

 Students may be eligible for financial aid through student loan programs.
 To learn more, visit http://cfs.gwu.edu/sfa/.

 Elms College Office of Financial Aid can assist students with information on loans, grants and scholarships.
 Call the Office of Financial Aid to receive information on the Free Application for Federal Student Aid (FAFSA) at (413) 265-2249.
 You may also go directly to the FAFSA website at https://fafsa.ed.gov to apply.
 Elms College’s school code is 002140.
 The FAFSA does not apply to International Students.

 Many business and healthcare organizations may assist in funding through employee tuition reimbursement programs.
 Check with your Human Resources office.